The etiquette of visiting hot springs(Onsen) bath in Japan

 If you will hesitate, don’t worry because we have three private open air baths.

 Be clean!
-Wash your XXX first.
+Wash your body first.

 Before entering the bathtub, it is customary to lightly wash your lower body outside the tub.